|

 Christina also provided me with insights on the personalities of Brian Murtagh and James Blackburn.
 She describes Murtagh as a very quiet man who remains in the background and rarely provides statements to the press.
 Murtagh has sent her several documents which included Judge Fox's 1999 decision on DNA testing protocol, and Murtagh's verbal and written responses to the defense team's arguments to the parole board in 2005.
 She acknowledges that Murtagh still knows all of the CID and FBI exhibit numbers by heart.
 Christina states that James Blackburn is a kind man, a gentleman, and that he remains convinced that the trial verdict was a fair one.

-In my opinion, Christina's website remains the standard for those individuals who consider themselves to be serious true crime case researchers.
-Trial and Grand Jury transcripts, lab notes, and interview/interrogation transcripts are a researcher's Holy Grail.
-She has provided MacDonald case researchers with this material and we are all better for it.
-Knowledge is power and digesting this material has certainly filled in the gaps for me, and has allowed me to defend my position on this case with supreme confidence.
+Christina has provided MacDonald case researchers with trial and grand jury transcripts, lab notes, and interview/interrogation transcripts.
+Knowledge is power, and digesting this material has certainly filled in the gaps for me, and has allowed me to defend my position on this case with supreme confidence.